apollo-business-automation/ibm-cp4ba-enterprise-deployment/scripts/cp4ba/postdeploy.md

 ### BAI event emitter

-TODO link  After you have some rule project ready, configure it to emit BAI events using https://www.ibm.com/docs/en/odm/8.10?topic=properties-built-in-ruleset-odm-event-emitter
+After you have some rule project ready, configure it to emit BAI events using https://www.ibm.com/docs/en/odm/8.11.0?topic=properties-built-in-ruleset-odm-event-emitter

 ### Rule designer in eclipse